 At the supermarket the prices will be much more expensive than those of the mainland.
 Some products are even overpriced there like milk, chip packs, cakes... basically all the products that can not be manufactured locally.
 You will need to completely review your diet if you want to stay within a decent budget.

-Finally we noticed that the prices in the supermarkets differed according to the islands, the islands of Maui and Kauai are the most expensive and Big Island is the cheapest.
+Finally we noticed that the prices in the supermarkets differed according to the islands, the Kauai island is the most expensive.

 Our tips for saving money when you are shopping